MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-talking-points.md

 5. Select **Save**.<br>

-    The Talking points feature is configured and ready to use in your organization.
+    The talking points feature is configured and ready to use in your organization.

 ### See also